GentaVed 100This page contains information on GentaVed 100 for veterinary use.

-TOXICITY STUDIES: No toxic effects were observed in rats given gentamicin sulfate 20 mg/kg/day for 24 days; nor in cats given 10 mg/kg/day for 40 days.
-Gentamicin sulfate given to dogs at 6 mg/lb/day, six days a week for three weeks, did not cause detectable kidney damage.
+TOXICITY STUDIES: No toxic effects were observed in rats given gentamicin sulfate 20 mg/kg/day for 24 days; in cats given 10 mg/kg/day for 40 days.
+Gentamicin sulfate given to dogs at 6 mg/lb/day, 6 days weekly for 3 weeks, caused no detectable kidney damage.
 At higher doses, impairment of equilibrium and renal function were observed in these species.

 GentaVed 100 Indications

-GentaVed 100 is recommended for the control of bacterial infections of the uterus (metritis) in horses and as an aid in improving conception in mares with uterine infections caused by bacteria sensitive to gentamicin.
+GentaVed® 100 (Gentamicin Sulfate Solution) is recommended for the control of bacterial infections of the uterus (metritis) in horses and as an aid in improving conception in mares with uterine infections caused by bacteria sensitive to gentamicin.

 Bacteriologic studies should be conducted to identify the causative organism and to determine its sensitivity to gentamicin sulfate.
 Sensitivity discs of the drug are available for this purpose.

-There are not any known contraindications to this drug when used as directed.
+There are no known contraindications to this drug when used as directed.

-Side EffectsThere have been no reports of drug hypersensitivity nor other adverse side effects following the recommended intra-uterine infusion of GentaVed 100 combined with sterile physiological saline in mares.
+Side EffectsThere have been no reports of drug hypersensitivity or adverse side effects following the recommended intrauterine infusion of gentamicin sulfate solution combined with sterile physiological saline in mares.

-How SuppliedGentaVed 100, containing Gentamicin 100 mg per mL for intrauterine use is available in 100 mL and 250 mL multiple dose vials.
+How SuppliedGentaVed® 100 (Gentamicin Sulfate Solution), 100 mg per mL for intrauterine use, is available in 100 mL and 250 mL multiple dose vials.